curtisgreene/curtisgreene.github.io/_posts/2017-04-12-yield-in-the-name-of-love.markdown

 [1, 2, 3].each {|n| puts "Number #{n}"}
 ```

 I'm not going to break down how an `each` loop works or explain the `n` as a `block parameter`, but it's important to know that blocks are common in Ruby.
 Blocks are chunks of code.
+No biggie.

 ### Yield ###